stephenmcd/mezzanine/docs/frequently-asked-questions.rst

 Once you're familiar with the templates you'd like to modify, copy them into your project's ``templates`` directory and modify them there.
 You can also use the ``collecttemplates`` command to copy templates over automatically.
-Run ``python manage.pt collecttemplates --help`` for more info.
+Run ``python manage.py collecttemplates --help`` for more info.
 Be mindful that this means the copied templates will always be used, rather than the ones stored within Mezzanine itself, which is something to keep in mind if you upgrade to a newer version of